link1900/agra-ranker/README.md

 ### Refactor Cleanups
 - Move table to a directive
+- fix sire selector to always get all results or do inactive paging
+- fix offspring table to be actual table
 - Move upload to a directive
 - Clean up the server loader.
 Remove all front end templating.